polkadot-fellows/RFCs/text/0047-random-assignment-of-availability-chunks.md

 Has a fair amount of technical complexity involved:

-- Introduces another runtime API that is going to be issued by multiple subsystems.
+- Introduces another runtime API that is going to be queried by multiple subsystems.
 With adequate client-side caching, this should be acceptable.

 - Requires a networking protocol upgrade on the disputes request-response protocol